-High levels of biodiversity happen mainly in the tropics.
-Tropical forest rain forests occur mainly around the equator.
-Although this is only 10% of the land on Earth, 90% of the world's species live there.
-Because these areas are so dense with life there is a lot we still do not know about them.
-Most people think that scientists have discovered all the animals in the world.
+- High levels of biodiversity happen mainly in the tropics.
+Although this is only 10% of the land on Earth, 90% of the world's species live there. - Most people think that scientists have discovered all the animals in the world.
 That could not be further from the truth!
-Over 86% of the word's animals are waiting to be discovered - and most of them are in this zone!

-Forests play an important part of biodiversity.
-They house most of the world's land animals.
-But, they also help slow down climate change.
-Trees hold onto carbon.
-In 40 years one tree can take 1 ton of carbon dioxide out of the air.
-Also, deforestation causes 10-20% of the global greenhouse gases per year.
-States can use sustainable forestry to take some trees but keep the forest alive.
-1.6 billion people rely on forests for their living - so it is important to keep them safe for humans and the environment.

-The Sustainable Development Goals are also working towards biodiversity.
-These goals started in 2015 in order for states to come together and build a better world by 2030.
-Countries do this by working together to meet the goals of the program.
-Part of Goal 15 is to "halt biodiversity loss".
-States support each other in meeting these goals.

-There is also an economic aspect to biodiversity.
-Insects such as bees and others pollinate flowers, trees, and other plants.
+Over 86% of the word's animals are waiting to be discovered and most of them are in the tropics! - Forests play an important part of biodiversity.
+They house most of the world's land animals. - Trees hold onto carbon.
+In 40 years one tree can take 1 ton of carbon dioxide out of the air. - Deforestation causes 10-20% of the global greenhouse gases per year.
+States can use sustainable forestry to take some trees but keep the forest alive. - 1.6 billion people rely on forests for their living so it is important to keep them safe for humans and the environment. - The Sustainable Development Goals are also working towards biodiversity.
+Part of Goal 15 is to "halt biodiversity loss". - Insects such as bees and others pollinate flowers, trees, and other plants.
 This is work that needs to be done.
-In the US, this "work" is worth US\$29 billion.
-Some people have talked about using artificial pollination.
-This is expensive and not as effective.
-Why would we build something that the insect world will do for free?
-We just need to protect the environment so they are free to continue their jobs!

-States have the right to use the resources they have.
-Other states cannot tell other states they cannot mine or cut down forests.
-This would not be fair.
-However, states need to make sure that how they treat the environment does not cause damage to the environment in other states.
-For example, in the 1920s and 1930s smoke from a Canadian factory blew into the US and damaged forests and crops.
+In the US, this "work" is worth US\$29 billion. - States need to make sure that how they treat the environment does not cause damage to the environment in other states.
+In the 1920s and 1930s smoke from a Canadian factory blew into the US and damaged forests and crops.
 It was finally decided that Canada was responsible for the damages.
 This was one of the first times international law dealt with air pollution.
-It found that states are responsible for the pollution they create.

-5% of the people in the world are indigenous and they live in 90 countries around the world.
-Indigenous people are very important when it comes to biodiversity.
+It found that states are responsible for the pollution they create. - 5% of the people in the world are indigenous and they live in 90 countries around the world. - Indigenous people are very important when it comes to biodiversity.
 22% of the world is land used by indigenous people.
-Interestingly, the land they inhabit accounts for 80% of the world's biodiversity.
-Because many indigenous people live closely with the land, it is important that governments work with them to protect biodiversity.
+Interestingly, the land they inhabit accounts for 80% of the world's biodiversity. - Because many indigenous people live closely with the land, it is important that governments work with them to protect biodiversity.
 Many indigenous groups have knowledge about how to live in harmony with nature.
 This is called traditional knowledge.
 Maybe, more people need to listen to indigenous people about how to have a healthy relationship with the Earth?